 “It is very important to speak with a physician because it may not be dementia or Alzheimer’s disease at all; it may be something as simple as a medication issue,” she said in an interview.
 “There are many possible reasons why you could be having memory issues, but if it is dementia you need to know that, too, so you can understand what is going to happen and start planning.”
 (Learn more: Planning for diminished capacity )

 Likewise, she added, caretakers need time to educate themselves on what’s to come and how to help, as well as build their own support network.
 Because the genetic link to Alzheimer’s disease remains unclear, immediate family members may also wish to participate in ongoing clinical trials.

 “By planning in advance, it doesn’t become an emergency when it doesn’t have to be,” said Silverberg, noting caretakers of patients suffering from dementia are often at risk of jeopardizing their own health.
 “It is really important for the caregiver to get rest and help from others, because they still have all their other responsibilities as well.
 Planning ahead is important to everyone’s health.”

 To keep your brain healthy, NIA suggests seniors learn a new skill; volunteer in their community; spend time with friends and family; use memory tools such as big calendars, to-do lists, and notes to themselves; put wallet, purse, keys and glasses in the same place each day; get plenty of rest, exercise and eat well; limit their alcohol intake; and get help if they feel depressed for weeks at a time.

 Research suggests they might also consider brain exercises.
-A 2014 study by the NIA and the National Institute of Nursing Research found training to improve cognitive abilities in older people produced a benefit 10 years after the program was completed.4
+A 2018 study found that brain training games helped to improve cognitive function in healthy subjects.4

 Discover more from MassMutual...